josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_bargain_bin_mossad.md

 ### In Weaponised Misuse
 - Framework inverted: *the model is truth, the human must be cut to fit.*

-- Round peg / square hole escalates to:
+> ### 🔒 Sidebar: Peg and Box Analogy
+> In ordinary use, a “round peg in a square hole” means *wrong fit, wrong tool.*
+> In weaponised misuse, the logic escalates:
-  - 🧩 “Tool doesn’t fit — let’s rethink.” (clinical shorthand)
+> - 🧩 Clinical shorthand: “Ok, tool doesn’t fit — let’s rethink.”
-  - 🪓 “Force the peg in, shave the edges, break it if necessary.” (weaponised misuse)
+> - 🪓 Weaponised misuse: “Force the peg in, shave the edges, break it if necessary.”
-- **Result:** erasure of complexity.
-The schema must win, whatever the human cost.
+>
+> **Result:** the schema becomes a cage, smaller than the human body it’s meant to hold.

 ---